jvmcarneiro/LaRRemoto/README.md

         --restart always    \
         -d -p 80:80 nginx
     ```

-6. Caso deseje, alterar configurações padrão do guacamole e mysql via arquivo
+6. If desired, change the default Guacamole and MySQL settings via the
-   `conf/guacamole/guacamole.properties` segundo [Capítulos 5 e 6 do Guacamole
+   `conf/guacamole/guacamole.properties` file, according to [Chapters 5 and 6 of the Guacamole
    Manual](http://guacamole.incubator.apache.org/doc/gug/index.html).

-7. Iniciar container do servidor Guacamole (usando mesma senha usada na criação
+7. Start the Guacamole server container (using the same password inserted during the creation
-   da database):
+   of the database):

     ```bash
     docker run --name guacamole \